MyScript/MyScriptJS/README.md

 The API Reference is available in the `docs` directory or on [myscript.github.io/MyScriptJS/ website](https://myscript.github.io/MyScriptJS/).

 ## Building MyScriptJS

+:warning: Master refers to the 4.0.0 version.
+Consider branch 1.2.x for previous versions of MyScriptJS.

 Instructions to build the project are given in [SETUP.md](SETUP.md) file.